 Biden postpones trip to Germany and Angola to monitor Hurricane Milton

-President Joe Biden is postponing a planned trip to Germany and Angola to remain at the White House to monitor Hurricane Milton, which is bearing down on Florida’s Gulf Coast
+President Joe Biden is postponing a planned trip to Germany and Angola to stay at the White House to monitor Hurricane Milton, which is bearing down on Florida’s Gulf Coast

-“I just don’t think I can be out of the country at this time,” he said at the White House.
-Biden warned that Milton “could be one of the worst storms in 100 years,” and he's working “to increase the size and presence” of the federal government's response.
+“I just don’t think I can be out of the country at this time,” he said at the White House after senior members of the administration updated him on the storm and the government's preparations.
+Biden warned that Milton “could be one of the worst storms in 100 years to hit Florida,” and said he's working “to increase the size and presence” of the federal government's response.

-The president said people in the storm's path should listen to local officials and evacuate.
+He said people in the storm's path should heed local orders to evacuate and leave “now.”

-“Kamala and I are keeping all of you in our prayers,” Biden said, referring to Vice President Kamala Harris.
+“You should have already evacuated,” Biden said, seated with some of the officials who briefed him.
+“It’s a matter of life and death, and that’s not hyperbole.
+It's a matter of life and death."

+Biden said Milton's strength was such that it has the potential “to both enter Florida as a hurricane and leave Florida as a hurricane on the Atlantic Coast.
+This could be the worst storm to hit Florida in over a century.
+God willing it won’t be, but that’s what it’s looking like right now.”

+“I’m calling on the airlines and other companies to provide as much service as possible to accommodate evacuations and not to engage in price gouging, to just do it on the level," Biden said.

-It was not clear when Biden's overseas trip might be rescheduled.
-He had promised to go to Africa during his term in office, which ends in January.
-He was also planning to host a summit on the war in Ukraine with dozens of allied nations at a U.S. military base in Germany.
+It was unclear when Biden's overseas trip might be rescheduled and the White House did not announce new travel dates.
+The president had been scheduled to depart on Thursday for Germany, where he had planned to host a summit on the war in Ukraine with allied nations at a U.S. military base before continuing on to Angola.

 The German government issued a statement saying “we very much regret the cancellation, but of course we understand due to the situation in Florida.”

-Biden said he's working to figure out new times to go to Africa and Germany in the limited that that he has left in his presidency.
+Biden had promised to visit Africa during his term in office, which ends in January.
+He said Tuesday that he still intends to make the journey.

-“I’m still planning on visiting all the places I said I’d be,” he said.
+“I’m still planning on visiting all the places I said I’d be and all the conferences I said I'd participate in," he said.

 Hurricane Milton weakened slightly Tuesday but remained a ferocious storm that could land a once-in-a-century direct hit on the populous Tampa Bay region with towering storm surges and turn debris from Helene’s recent devastation into projectiles.

-Most of Florida’s west coast was under a hurricane or tropical storm warning as the storm and its 145 mph (230 kph) winds spun just off Mexico’s Yucatan peninsula, creeping toward the state.
-With the storm expected to remain fairly strong as it crosses Florida, parts of the eastern coast were put under hurricane warnings early Tuesday.
+Most of Florida’s west coast was under a hurricane or tropical storm warning as Milton and its 145 mph (230 kph) winds spun just off Mexico’s Yucatan Peninsula, creeping toward the state.
+With the storm expected to remain fairly strong as it crosses Florida, parts of the state's eastern coast were put under hurricane warnings early Tuesday.
 Milton’s center could come ashore Wednesday night in the Tampa Bay area, which has a population of more than 3.3 million people.

 Donald Trump, the Republican nominee, has also traveled through the Southeast, including two trips to Georgia.